joanarr13/TextMining/README.md

 ## Project Objective
 As mentioned above, the project was divided into two main tasks:
-- **Genre Identification**: training machine learning models on a dataset containing song lyrics and their corresponding genres to accurately predict the song genre on unknown data.
+- **Genre Identification**: training machine-learning models on a dataset containing song lyrics and their corresponding genres to accurately predict the song genre on unknown data.
 - **Sentiment Analysis**: explore the emotional undertones of the songs of the dataset, in order to try to identify patterns (for example, predominant sentiments) in specific song genres.
 This part was more flexible and was guided with open-ended questions.

-This project also had a competitive side, since the team had to submit the results of the machine-learning model into a Kaggle competition for posterior evaluation.
+This project also had a competitive side, since the team had to submit the results of the machine-learning model into a Kaggle competition for posterior evaluation [Kaggle Competition](https://www.kaggle.com/competitions/decoding-emotion-from-music).

 ## Dataset Details
 The dataset used was divided into train (used to build the machine-learning models) and testing sets (goal is to predict the musical genre of the song lyrics and access if the model is performing well).